-The rooms at Liostasi are stunning.
+The rooms at the Liostasi Hotel in Ios are stunning.
 Simple and white but with every creature comfort you would expect from a 5-star hotel.
-Acqua di Parma toiletries (not often seen!), high-quality towels and bathrobes, coffee machine etc etc.
+Acqua di Parma toiletries (not often seen), high-quality towels and bathrobes, coffee machine etc etc.

 16. Ios Club

-A bar was built in the 1970s/1980s that was quite popular.
+A bar was built on this location in the 1970s/1980s that was quite popular.
 However, it was not updated over time and ended up being rather rough looking.

 A highlight of Ios Club is the music.
 It is a tradition to play classical music at sunset on Ios in this spot and they have upheld that.
 However, once the sun sets it moves to modern music.

 Ios Club has a fantastic aperitif menu – perfect sunset drinks.
 I very much enjoyed the Italian aperitif.